rezigned/keymap-rs/README.md

 }
 ```

 This code works perfectly fine.
-But it will prevent us from remapping the action to different input event.
-For example, if we want the end users to customize the key mappings to a different one (e.g. `ctrl-x`, `shift-c`, etc.).
+But if we want the end users to customize the key mappings to a different one (e.g. `ctrl-x`, `shift-c`, etc.).
+How can we achieve that?
+The answer is `keymap`.

 `keymap` provides flexibility by allowing developers to define input event in plain-text, which can be used in any configuration formats (e.g. `yaml`, `toml`, etc.) and convert them to the terminal's event.